StanHash/fe6/docs/GLOSSARY.md

 ## IID/IInfo

 Same as PID/PInfo and JID/JInfo, but for items.
-"I" is for "Item" (this one isn't hard to ).
+"I" is for "Item" (this one isn't hard to figure out).

 ## Unit